Kumtag Desert

 The Kumtag Desert (库姆塔格沙漠 (Kùmǔtǎgé Shāmò); قۇمتاغ قۇملۇقى) is an arid landform in northwestern China.
-It was proclaimed as a national park in 2002.

-Definitions

-Broad

-The oval Tarim Basin with its central Taklamakan Desert is bounded on the north, west, and south by mountains.
-On the east side the Kumtag is an unbroken plain about 100 miles from north to south that runs from the Taklamakan to Gansu province and Mongolia.
-Many modern maps do not show a Kumtag in this sense, which implies that the usage may be out of date.
+Geography

-The Kumtag Desert is a section of the Taklamakan Desert that lies east-southeast of the Desert of Lop.
-It is bordered by Dunhuang in the east, Tian Shan in the north and has an area of more than 22,800 square kilometers.
-Its southern rim is marked by a labyrinth of hills, dotted in groups and irregular clusters.
+The Kumtag Desert has an area of approximately 22900 km2.
+Sometimes considered part of the Gobi Desert, the Kumtag lies east-southeast of the Desert of Lop and is bordered by Dunhuang in the east.
+The southern rim of the Kumtag is marked by a labyrinth of hills, dotted in groups and irregular clusters.
 Between these and the Altyn-Tagh is a broad latitudinal valley, seamed with watercourses that come down from the foothills of the Altyn-tagh.
 Grapes and other crops are grown in oases in low-lying areas.
 Elsewhere, the desert supports scrubby desert plants, water reaching them in some instances at intervals of years only.
 This part of the desert has a general slope northwest towards the relative depression of the Kara-koshun.
 A noticeable feature of the Kumtag is the presence of large accumulations of drift-sand, especially along the foot of the desert ranges, where it rises into dunes sometimes as much as 250 ft in height and climbs the flanks of ranges themselves.

 Administratively, the desert is located in the Ruoqiang (Qakilik) County of Xinjiang and Aksai Kazakh Autonomous County and Dunhuang City of Gansu, near their border with Qinghai.